 I have been changing continuously and more drastically every decade or so.
 I changed industry, then area.
 Coming out of the factory floor, I started working in fancy headquarter offices.
 Then I collaborated with different tribes, NGOs, and with entrepreneurs.
 Finally, I became one of them.
 To make my changes even more unequivocal, my entrepreneurial journey is about sustainable business.
 I am now caught in the realm where to deliver sustainable business one need to be a sustainable person.
 The separation of the different roles I play became fuzzy.
 Of course, it is useful not to let your personal drama affect your work, as well as to define your main goals in different roles is essential.
 But my mind is changed.
 I invite us to acknowledge that, at the end of the day, we are one and trying to convince ourselves otherwise brings inauthenticity and unhappiness.
 For organisations it brings ineffectiveness.

 Many of the organisational changes we are facing seem to be pretty much in alignment with destroying that “old-model” concept.
-Part-time job, co-working, home office, paternity-leave, gender-equality, on-line training or virtual work are just some of the most common ones.
+Part-time job, co-working, home office, paternity-leave, gender-equality, online training or virtual work are just some of the most common ones.
 Towards the future, we are talking about purpose driven organisations, increase of vacation and family time, wider co-existence of different generations working together, open-source innovation, open-collaboration… the list goes on and on.
 All make it challenging to think of oneself as two separated entities.
 They are a call for models which can only be supported by personal integrity and ask for an integrated existence.
 In the search for a model to change the organisation of your business, in a way you, the people in it and the business itself can adapt and evolve to a more integrated, systemic and sustainable way of being, you maybe find these steps I apply useful:

 · Mission Alignment: yes, you heard about mission millennia ago.
 Your company already have one, blah, blah.
 Try me!
 It is much deeper than you think, and you and your teams should do it personally too.
 Material for another article, but you can start by reading or re-reading the 7 Habits of the Highly Effective People by Stephen R. Covey.
 One of the best on the topic and already a classical.

-· Envision your future: living in the present is a blessing, ignoring the future is foolish.
+· Envision your future: living in the present is a blessing, ignoring the future is not owning it.
 Look into which are the changes coming, and their possibilities for you and your business beyond today.
 Create scenarios, be flexible with them, extrapolate ideas specially the ones others think are crazy ones.
 Then define your vision.
 In the sustainable business area The Natural Step approach is my compass.
 Now ask yourself: is this business vision aligned with who I want to be in the world?

 · Make your choices: you will need to follow your beliefs and gut feelings here.
 And learn to say no. Obviously look deep into data, predictions, trends, but… at the end.
 It will be your belief (and your team’s) the decision maker.
 This will lead your actions.
 Personal and professional actions should be interdependent.